 - Computer Support Specialist

-The PAG is responsible for all institutional policies, defined as policies that broadly affect members of the College community.
+The PAG is responsible for all institutional policies, defined as policies that broadly affect members of the University community.
 Institutional policies must originate from and be championed by a vice president, who submits a Policy Proposal Form to the President's Cabinet.
 Once the proposal has been approved, the policy is assigned to a responsible office, typically the office that will have responsibility for implementing the policy.

 The responsible office drafts the policy, which is then submitted to the PAG for review.
 An iterative process of reviewing and revising ensues, with the responsible office periodically checking back with representative stakeholders.

-Once the PAG is satisfied that the draft policy is complete, it goes to the College's governance groups - Faculty Senate, Student Senate, and Professional Staff Advisory Council - for review.
+Once the PAG is satisfied that the draft policy is complete, it goes to the University's governance groups - Faculty Senate, Student Senate, and Professional Staff Advisory Council - for review.
 The draft is revised as appropriate, and is then submitted to the President's Cabinet for final review.
-Once the document is finalized, the president of the College signs the policy, it is posted to the online policy manual, and a notice is sent to the College community with a link to the appropriate Web page.
+Once the document is finalized, the president of the University signs the policy, it is posted to the online policy manual, and a notice is sent to the University community with a link to the appropriate Web page.

 The process for developing, reviewing, approving, and revising policies is meant to be a participatory one, and the PAG invites comments, suggestions, and questions, which can be directed to: